The latest changes to my web show -

 Email for more pictures

-From the early 1900s, another upright version of the unique French manufactured telephone.
-Colloquially named the Violon (Violin), it has been recently restored and is in excellent condition
+1/10b From the early 1900s, another upright version of the unique French manufactured telephone.
+Colloquially named the Violon (Violin), and is in excellent condition

 Exceptional rare Telephone